ixt-robert/corda/docs/source/upgrade-notes.rst

 .. sourcecode:: groovy

     ext.corda_release_version = '4.0'
-    ext.corda_gradle_plugins_version = '4.0.36'
+    ext.corda_gradle_plugins_version = '4.0.37'
     ext.kotlin_version = '1.2.71'
     ext.quasar_version = '0.7.10'

-.. important:: Apps targeting Corda 4 may not at this time use Kotlin 1.3, as it was released too late in the development cycle for us to risk an upgrade.
+.. note:: You may wish to update your kotlinOptions to use language level 1.2, to benefit from the new features.
+Apps targeting Corda 4 may not at this time use Kotlin 1.3, as it was released too late in the development cycle for us to risk an upgrade.
 Sorry!
 Future work on app isolation will make it easier for apps to use newer Kotlin versions than the node itself uses.